 - Workers covered under international agreements

-- Spouses and common-law partners of certain foreign students who are studying full-time.
+- spouses and common-law partners of certain foreign students who study full time;

-- Spouses and common-law partners of certain skilled foreign workers.
-See Your Spouse Working in Canada.
+- spouses and common-law partners of certain skilled foreign workers; and

-- Workers, their spouses/common-law partners or their dependants who are eligible for a work permit through an active pilot project
+- Workers who are eligible for a work permit through a federal-provincial/territorial agreement

-- Workers nominated by a province for permanent residence
+- Workers nominated by a province or territory for permanent residence

 - Co-op students

-Foreign students who are studying in Canada and who need to do co-op work placements as part of their program of study.
+- international students studying in Canada and doing co-op work placements or internships as part of their study program.

 - Religious workers

-Certain people who need to support themselves while they are in Canada for other reasons such as the refugee determination process.
+- people who need to support themselves while they are in Canada, such as those waiting on a refugee claim.